Fil/pangea/src/uk-bivariate-map.md

 curl -f "http://thredds.northwestknowledge.net:8080/thredds/ncss/agg_terraclimate_${var}_1958_CurrentYear_GLOBE.nc?var=${var}&south=${LAT_MIN}&north=${LAT_MAX}&west=${LON_MIN}&east=${LON_MAX}&disableProjSubset=on&addLatLon=true&horizStride=1&accept=netcdf"
 ```

-Loading these files, we parse them as NetCDF and extract their values into two arrays (`temp`, the midpoint of `tmin` and `tmax`; and `ppt`).
+We parse these files as NetCDF and extract their values into two arrays (`temp`, the midpoint of `tmin` and `tmax`; and `ppt`).
 The geographic coordinates of each data point are taken from the `tmax` file (it could be any of the three files, since they are all sharing the same coordinates).

 ```js echo
 import {NetCDFReader} from "npm:netcdfjs";